Pharmacology of nitric oxide

 This experiment illustrates the selectivity of protein-S-nitrosylation in brain tissue from mice due to activation of neuronal NOS.
 The role of nNOS was ascertained by comparing the extent of nitrosylation between wild-type and nNOS k.o. mice.

 After extracting the proteins from homogenized tissue, S-nitrosyl groups were converted to biotin derivatives as outlined above, and selectively detected on blots using labeled streptavidin.
-Total protein (nitrosylated or not) was detected with antibodies and seems indistinguishable between wild-type and nNOS k.o. mice in all cases.
+The total amount of each protein—nitrosylated or not—was analyzed with antibodies and seems indistinguishable between wild-type and nNOS k.o. mice in every case.
 With each protein, the extent of S-nitrosylation is represented by the intensity of the third sample relative to the first one.

 In all cases, S-nitrosylation is caused by nNOS, as shown by its absence in the knockout mice.
 The extent of nitrosylation is particularly strong with the NMDA receptor, and indeed this receptor—one of the ligand-gated glutamate receptors (see section 6.11)—is known to be inhibited by S-nitrosylation.
 Glyceraldehyde-3-dehydrogenase (GAPDH) is also quite strongly affected.
 Intriguingly, this protein does not only serve in its catalytic role in glycolysis but moonlights as a signaling molecule in the control of apoptosis (programmed cell death).
 Figure adapted from .

 Role of NO and iNOS in the killing of microbes by phagocytes

 68Microscopic image from pathorama.ch